stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 We are going to store our backed-up data into a GCS bucket.
 We have to create a Secret with the necessary credentials and a Repository CRD to use this backend.

-If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/backends/overview.md).
+If you want to use a different backend, please read the respective backend configuration doc [here](/docs/guides/backends/overview.md).

 > For GCS backend, if the bucket does not exist, Stash needs `Storage Object Admin` role permissions to create the bucket.
 For more details, please check the following [guide](/docs/guides/backends/gcs.md).